YvosOnTheHub/LabNetApp/Kubernetes_v6/Trident_Scenarios/Scenario26/README.md

 ## A. Preparation

-Make sure you run **Trident 25.06**. , otherwise comparing results will make less sense.
+Make sure you run **Trident 25.06** minimum , otherwise comparing results will make less sense.

 This feature is currently only available for **iSCSI** and **FCP** protocols with the **ONTAP-SAN** driver.
 Trident will not allow its activation if it detects existing backends with other protocols or drivers.
 Let's delete existing backends, except for the iSCSI ONTAP-SAN one.